Saad-Samba/Calculator/README.md

 - Users can input numerical values through the interface using a keyboard.
 - Upon selecting an operation, the calculator accurately computes the result
 - The calculator provides immediate feedback in case of invalid inputs or mathematical errors.
-- Users can perform a sequence of calculations without having to reset the calculator each time.
 - The feature is compatible with various devices and screen sizes, ensuring a consistent user experience.

 ### Benefit Hypothesis